310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% img /img/es/eventstory/aquarium/dream4_1.jpg %}

 {% bubble Kanata v2 %}
-yes… but this is a strange feeling. i had always restrained myself up until this point. it is almost always peaceful so long as i restrain myself.
+yes… but this is a strange feeling. i had always [restrained] myself up until this point. it is almost always [peaceful] so long as i [restrain] myself.

-but in yumenosaki, everyone is trying to make their own dreams come true with everything they have.
+but in yumenosaki, everyone is trying to make their own [dreams] come true with [everything] they have.

-even if it was their own selfish desires… that is why i wanted to do the same.
+even if it was their own selfish desires… that is why i wanted to do the [same].

-i am not used to it, and so i cannot do it properly. but this time, i followed how i feel to the very end…
+i am not used to it, and so i cannot do it properly. but this time, i followed how i [feel] to the very [end]…

-and it feels like things will work out someway or another, so i am a bit happy.
+and it feels like things will work out someway or another, so i am a bit [happy].

-if it were me from the past, then after getting locked up in the water tank as punishment and cooling my head down with some thinking… i would just have thought it did not matter anymore.
+if it were still me from the past, then after getting locked up in the [water tank] as [punishment]—

+and cooling my head down with some [thinking]… i would have just thought it did not [matter] anymore.

-my household also probably thought that by punishing me, i would regret my actions, and be a good kid.
+my household also probably thought that by [punishing] me, i would [regret] my actions, and be a [good boy].

-actually, when i was all alone inside that water tank, i did start thinking about how dumb i was acting, and i thought of giving up altogether…
+actually, when i was [all alone] inside that water tank…

+i did start [thinking] about how dumb i was acting, and i thought of giving up altogether…

-but then everyone came here for me. and then you helped me to the best that you could.
+but then everyone came here for me. and then you [helped] me to the best that you could.

-without ever rejecting me, you supported and aided me.
+without ever [rejecting] me, you supported and aided me.

-it made me so happy. that is why i will not restrain myself this time.
+it made me so happy. that is why i will not [restrain] myself this time.

-even if it is something embarrassing and childishly selfish, i will make my own dream come true.
+even if it is something [embarrassing] and childishly [selfish], i will make my own [dream] come true.

 just like what everyone else is doing.

-because i am not a god, but now the same human being as everyone else.
+because i am no longer a [god]… i was able to become the same [human] being as everyone else.
 {% endbubble %}

 <div toc>